 No baking, no melting, and just one mixing bowl!
 Mom’s Christmas Jello Balls are one of the easiest cookies you’ll make this holiday season!
+And, not only that, they taste great too!
+Use any flavour or colour of Jello you want!

 She sure was a creature of habit.
 In fact, almost every meal was predictable – well, not every meal, but there was a day or two in every week when you knew what was going to be for dinner that night.
 I’m referring to Pork Chop Tuesday, of course.
-That’s what we affectionately called it.
+That’s what we affectionately call it.

 I’m breaking the mold and changing things up a bit.
 I added a green jello ball to the mix just to show the versatility of this recipe.
 I’m sure my mom would be okay with that!